jordyorel/Orus-lang-register-based-VM/docs/LANGUAGE.md

 let nested: Box<Box<i32> > = Box { value: Box { value: 1 } }
 ```

-Forward declarations for generic functions are not yet supported, so generic functions must appear before they are used.
+Generic functions can be referenced before their definitions thanks to a prepass that records all function signatures.
 Constraint syntax is planned for a future version.

 ## Modules